Hadassah

 Hadassah in Jewish Culture

-Hadassah and Purim
+Hadassah & Purim

 The name Hadassah is particularly associated with the holiday of Purim, whiich celebrates the salvation of the Jewish people from destruction in ancient Persia.
-According to the Book of Esther, Mordechai, Esther’s cousin and guardian, raised her as his own daughter and gave her the name Hadassah.
+According to the Book of Esther, Mordechai, Esther’s cousin & guardian, raised her as his own daughter & gave her the name Hadassah.
 When Esther was chosen to be queen, she kept her Jewish identity a secret until she was able to use her position to save her people from the evil Haman.